soniabrami/toddmotto.github.io/_posts/2015-10-27-migrating-your-first-angular-1-component-to-angular-2.md

 ##### Angular 2

-In Angular 2, we create a `Todo` variable, which assigns the result of `ng` to it with corresponding chained definitions (`Component`, `View`, `Class`) - these are all new in Angular 2.
+In Angular 2, we create a `Todo` variable, which assigns the result of `ng` to it with corresponding chained definitions (`Component`, `Class`) - these are all new in Angular 2.

 Inside `.Component()`, we tell Angular to use the `selector: 'todo'`, which is exactly the same as `.directive('todo', todo);` in Angular 1.x.

-Inside the `.View()` method we tell Angular where to find our template, just like in Angular 1.x we use the `templateUrl` property.
+We also tell Angular where to find our template, just like in Angular 1.x we use the `templateUrl` property.

-And finally the `.Class()` method is what holds the logic for our component, we kick things off with a `constructor` property that acts as the "constructor" class.
+Finally, the `.Class()` method is what holds the logic for our component, we kick things off with a `constructor` property that acts as the "constructor" class.
 So far so good!

 {% highlight javascript %}
 var Todo = ng
 .Component({
   selector: 'todo',
-})
-.View({
   templateUrl: '../partials/todo.html'
 })
 .Class({